 Climbing and access information for this peak is on Page 323 of the book.

-This unnamed summit sits roughly 1.4 miles north northwest of Conical Top Peak.
-A 4WD road climbs almost to its summit on its south slopes.
+Bull Peak is located roughly 1.4 miles NNW of Conical Top Peak.
+A 4WD road climbs almost to its summit on its South Slopes.
 Follow this road to reach the top.
 USGS Reservoir Creek

-Dry Creek Trail [(6.3)(b)] as revised and updated.
+Dry Creek Trail [(B)(6.3)(b) on Page 329] as revised and updated.
 Please consult the Conical Top Peak posting for more details.
 This access is via a ridge traverse from Conical Top Peak.

-Date of Climb: 7/18/17.
 This route is the final leg of a ridge traverse from Conical Top Peak.
 It begins at the 9,400-foot saddle that connects Bull Peak to Conical Top Peak.
 From the saddle, establish a line that aims for the ridge saddle between Point 9802 and Bull Peak.
 Scramble northwest through open, grassy terrain and then a short section of forest.
 The side-hilling here isn’t too bad.
 You might just get lucky and find some bull elk bedded down in the forested area, as I did.
 I doubt that there’s much human activity up here.
 The terrain turns rocky after you exit the patch of forest and you approach the 9,740-foot saddle.
-From the rocky, narrow saddle, scramble up a mix of trees/talus/boulders to reach the small, rocky summit of Bull Peak.
+From the rocky, narrow saddle, scramble up a mix of trees, talus, and boulders to reach the small, rocky summit of Bull Peak.